oddbird/susy/docs/diy.rst

   // output: 7 + (8 * .5) = 11
   $wider-sum: 11;

-Of course,
-this is all possible with asymmetrical grids as well.
+This is all possible with asymmetrical grids as well.

 .. code-block:: scss